FatmirGjergji/Portfolio/README.md

 ## Education

-University of the Incarnate Word
+University of the Incarnate Word, Class of 2027
 BS Mathematics
 Minor in Data Science